 Around the world there has been a rebirth of the true essence of Mambo for the last 5-10 years.
 People are becoming more aware of the different styles, and they fall in love with Mambo because of the feeling, the groove and the connection to the music.
 As Mambo is also a solo dance, it is perfect for these times when we cannot be as socially close as before.

-Alexis is finally opening his own school in Oslo after 14 years teaching at different schools and training Norwegian champions.
+Alexis has finally opened his own school in Oslo after 14 years teaching at different schools and training Norwegian champions.
 Most schools in Norway have a combination of Salsa, Kizomba, Bachata and Zouk.
 But we believe that concentrating on what we know best and have the most experience in, will give our student the best kind of experience.

 We are passionated about teaching Mambo mainly because we can see how the interaction with the music can truly change peoples sense of rhythm in a very intuitive way.